rpeszek/my-blogs/posts/2022-03-13-ts-types-part6.md

 I see `map` being added to all kinds of types as a pattern.
 Monads are used as pattern too.
 Language level _async_, _await_ adopts more general monadic computing, it is special cased to async computations. [_add_blank_target _fast_check_](https://www.npmjs.com/package/fast-check) library uses some monadic computing as a pattern to accomplish randomized property testing.

-The burden of knowledge of the principles lies on library and API authors.
+The burden to understand the principles lies on the authors of librarys and APIs.
 For example, developers using _async_ / _await_ do not need to understand the concept of a monad.
-The only issue on the consumption side of things is encouraging the pattern use.
+You need to understand it to create the _async / await_ concept.
 It is also much easier to learn the underlying concept after experiencing examples of its use.

 ## Unpopular